orca-scan/orca-webhook-python/README.md

 Use `http://127.0.0.1:5000/trigger-webhook-in` to trigget the in webhook and send the request.

-## Test server locally on Orca Cloud
+## Test server locally against Orca Cloud

-To expose the server securely from localhost and test it easily on the real Orca Cloud environment you can use [Secure Tunnels](https://ngrok.com/docs/secure-tunnels#what-are-ngrok-secure-tunnels).
+To expose the server securely from localhost and test it easily against the real Orca Cloud environment you can use [Secure Tunnels](https://ngrok.com/docs/secure-tunnels#what-are-ngrok-secure-tunnels).
 Take a look at [Ngrok](https://ngrok.com/) or [Cloudflare](https://www.cloudflare.com/).

 ```bash
 ngrok http 5000